 “He says, ‘Joe, I think these people coming in are going to be different,’” McKeown said. “‘I think you’d like a lot of what they have going on.’”

-Another important factor in McKeown’s decision was the school’s successful women’s sports programs.
-He had mutual friends with NU women’s lacrosse coach Kelly Amonte Hiller, whom he’d followed during her playing days at Maryland.
+Another important factor in McKeown’s decision was the school’s reputation of successful women’s sports programs.
+He shared mutual friends with NU women’s lacrosse coach Kelly Amonte Hiller, and he’d followed during her playing days at Maryland.
 As McKeown pondered a move to the Midwest, Amonte Hiller had already amassed four consecutive national championships in Evanston.

 “I remember people telling me, ‘Look, you can win in women’s sports here,’ and that was important to me,” McKeown said.